239103/web4docker/README.md

 # web4docker
-a website for things of Docker management
+a website for Docker things management

 ## how to try this project
 1. setup a docker installation on Linux(Ubuntu or Centos is better)